What is an Individualized Education Program (IEP)?

 These include whatever additional services are needed by the child to benefit from his or her education.
 Examples include services such as speech and language therapy, occupational or physical therapy, nursing assistance, or psychological counseling. - Special Day Class (SDC)

-A non-public school is a special school designed to help children with special needs.
+A non-public school is a special school designed to help children with significant special needs.

 How the IEP process works

-How do parents request an IEP for their child?
+How do caregivers request an IEP for their child?

 A written request should be made to the school district where the child lives.
-Any person can make a request for an IEP, although this usually comes from the child’s parents or teacher.
+Any person can make a request for an IEP, although this usually comes from the child’s caregiver or teacher.

 The request for an IEP evaluation should always be made in writing.